enormandeau/github_tutorial/files/02_github.md

 When you do not have an account with GitHub, the main page offers you the option to search among existing projects or to create an account.
 <a href="http://github.com/" target="_blank">Main page</a>
-Otherwise, if you have an account the main page displays the activity of accounts and projects you are following.
+Otherwise, if you are logged into your account, the main page displays the activity of your projects, as well as accounts and projects you are following.

 ### User Page

-A user page shows an avatar of the user and lists their projects.
-Only the most popular projects of the user are listed, but by clicking on the `repository` tab, you can access all of a user's projects.
+A user page shows a picture of the user and lists their projects.
+Only the most popular projects of the user, or those they have decided to showcase, are listed, but by clicking on the `repository` tab, you can access all of a user's projects.
 <a href="http://github.com/enormandeau" target="_blank">User page</a>

 ### Projects (or repositories)